An7ar35/eadjlib/README.md

     to connect the logger to the class.

 An example implementation of a GUI log viewer using JavaFX is available [here](https://github.com/An7ar35/guiLoggerView).

+## Data-structure

+#### AVL Tree

+`AVLTree<K,V>`

+Balanced binary tree where the heights of every node differ at most by +/- 1.

+## License

+This software is released under the GNU General Public License 2 license.

+Please reference when used in project and/or research and/or papers and/or integrated in production code (i.e.: DBAD).

+Copyright E. A. Davison 2016-17.